 Prescriptive Lighting Improvements include fixture or lamp and ballast replacement in existing commercial and industrial customers’ facilities.

-The baseline is the existing fluorescent fixtures with the existing lamps and ballast as defined in Lighting Audit and Design Tool shown in Appendix C. Other factors required to calculate savings are shown in Table 0-63– and Table 0-7Table 3-4.
-Note that if run hours are stated and verified by logging lighting hours of use groupings, actual hours should be applied.
-The IF factors shown in Table 0-7Table 3-5 are to be used only when the facilities are air conditioned and only for fixtures in conditioned or refrigerated space.
+The baseline is the existing fluorescent fixtures with the existing lamps and ballast as defined in Lighting Audit and Design Tool shown in Appendix C. Other factors required to calculate savings are shown in Table 3-5 and Table 3-6.
+Note that if EFLH is stated and verified by logging lighting hours of use groupings, actual hours should be applied.
+The IF factors shown in Table 3-6 are to be used only when the facilities are air conditioned and only for fixtures in conditioned or refrigerated space.
 The EFLH for refrigerated spaces are to be estimated or logged separately.

-Table 33-5: Lighting EFLH and CF by Building Type or Function
+Table 3-5: Lighting EFLH and CF by Building Type or Function